-In 2019 ii introduced a new and easy to understand flat fee structure for trading, including a certain number of free trades within the monthly fee.
+Also known as ii.co.uk, Interactive Investor is a top, execution only, investment service in the UK, and in 2019 they introduced a new and easy to understand flat fee structure for trading, including a certain number of free trades within the monthly fee.
 Over the long-term lower fees have a huge impact on your portfolio, so we are a big fan of this.

-Like everyone else, ii have a mobile trading app for android and ios (iphone/ipad) and a web-based trading platform that works on Mac and Windows.
+Like everyone else, Interactive Investor’s mobile trading app is available for Android and iOS – iPhone and iPad – and a web-based trading platform that works on Mac and Windows.

-interactive investor also provide 24 hour Monday to Friday customer support via their trading platform as well as a very active discussion forum for those that want to debate their investing decisions or look for inspiration for the next trade.
+interactive investor’s customer service and support is available 24 hours, Monday to Friday via their trading platform as well as a very active discussion forum for those that want to debate their investing decisions or look for inspiration for the next trade.
 The interactive investor forum is one of the most comprehensive forums available, largely due to the closure of one of their big rivals, the Motley Fool.

 interactive investor have recently acquired The Share Centre, making them one of the largest investment platforms on the market with over £30bn of investments.

-Read on to find out why interactive investor is one of our top picks for an investment platform.
+Continue reading our ii review to find out why it is one of our top picks for an investment platform.

 Product Range Overview